finnito/Science/content/12phy/as91172/_index.md

 {{< slides >}}

+## Whāinga Ako

+1. Describe the key components of the history of the atom, including Dalton, Thompson and Rutherford models.
+2. Describe Rutherford’s gold leaf experiment.
+3. Define the terms proton, neutron, electron, nucleon, atomic mass, atomic number and isotope.
+4. Understand the conditions governing atomic stability and therefore why some atoms are radioactive
+5. Describe half-life, and the dangers of radioactive waste.
+6. Complete basic calculations involving half-life.
+7. Describe the three forms of radioactivity – Alpha, Beta and Gamma radiation.
+8. Balance nuclear equations using the knowledge of the conservation of atomic and mass numbers.
+9. Describe the effect a magnetic field has on each form of radiation
+10. Describe binding energy and mass energy equivalence in terms of E=MC2
+11. Explain the difference between Fission and Fusion
+12. Discuss how nuclear power is generated, safety features and dangers.
+Include basic history of Fukushima, Chernobyl, Windscale, Three Mile island, Hiroshima & and Nagasaki and K-19, K-27, K-413.
+13. Complete energy and power calculations for a nuclear power plant.

 ## Unit Plan

 |        | Lesson 1 (Mon)           | Lesson 2 (Tues)                   | Lesson 3 (Wed)                    | Lesson 4 (Thurs)        |